Revertron/Alfis/README.md

 ### GUI version Windows/Linux/macOS (if you want to create and change domains)
 If you want to create and manage your own domains on blockchain, you will need a version with GUI.
-You can download it from [releases](https://github.com/Revertron/Alfis/releases) section, choose appropriate OS and architecture version.
+You can download it from [releases](https://github.com/Revertron/Alfis/releases) section, choose the appropriate OS and architecture version.
 It needs to be without `nogui` suffix.

 Just unzip that archive in some directory and run `alfis` (or `alfis.exe`) binary.
-By default, it searches for config file, named `alfis.toml` in current working directory, and creates/changes `blockchain.db` file in the same directory.
+By default, it searches for a config file, named `alfis.toml` in current working directory, and creates/changes `blockchain.db` file in the same directory.
 If you want it to load config from another file you can command it so: `alfis -c /etc/alfis.conf`.

 ## Roadmap
-1. Stabilize blockchain functions (domain transfer, info & contacts in UI), bug hunting and fixing.
+1. Stabilize blockchain functions (domain transfer, info & contacts in UI), bug hunting and fixing. ✅
-2. Change DNS server/proxy to own resource saving implementation (using trust-dns-proto for RR parsing).
+2. ~~Change DNS server/proxy to own resource saving implementation (using trust-dns-proto for RR parsing).~~
 3. P2P traffic encryption (ECDH). ✅
-4. Web-GUI to manage you node from browser.
+4. ~~Web-GUI to manage your node from browser.~~

 ## Remarkable contributions
 * [@umasterov](https://github.com/umasterov) contributed fantastic logo for this project.